 Deploying the Endpoints Configuration

 To deploy the Endpoints configuration, you use the gcloud endpoints services deploy command.
-This command uses Google Service Management, an infrastructure service of GCP that manages other APIs and services, including services created using Cloud Endpoints.
+This command uses Service Infrastructure, Google’s foundational services platform, used by Cloud Endpoints and other services to create and manage APIs and services.

 - Make sure you are in the directory where